-Responsible Party: City Planner, Building Official

-Timeframe: Ongoing throughout the planning period
+Responsible Party: City Planner, Building Official Financing: Allocation of staff time Timeframe: Ongoing throughout the planning period

 QUANTIFIED OBJECTIVES

 Based on the policies and actions outlined above, the following objectives in Figure 2: Quantified Objectives Table, represent a reasonable expectation of the maximum number of housing units that will be produced, rehabilitated and preserved during this Housing Element cycle.
 Rehabilitation refers to low- or moderate-income owner-occupied homes, and Preservation refers to affordable rental units at risk of losing affordability without City and/or developer intervention within this planning cycle.